hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

 2. Ensure your functions are properly documented with `docstrings` adhering to the format provided in the instruction.
 3. Run the tests using `pytest`.

-This revised example demonstrates a complete, functioning test suite for testing Python code using `pytest` that also adheres to the format needed in the context of the given prompt.
+This revised example demonStartes a complete, functioning test suite for testing Python code using `pytest` that also adheres to the format needed in the context of the given prompt.
 Remember to replace the example code with your actual functions and write tests that address the expected behavior and error conditions for *your* code.
 Remember to `pip install pytest` if you haven't already.